Miss International

-Miss International (Miss International Beauty or The International Beauty Pageant) is a Japan-based international beauty pageant organized by the International Culture Association.
+Miss International (Miss International Beauty or The International Beauty Pageant) is a Japan-based international major beauty pageant organized by the International Culture Association.
 First held in 1960, it is the fourth largest pageant in the world in terms of the number of national winners participating in the international contest.

-Along with Miss World, Miss Universe, and Miss Earth, the pageant is one of the Big Four international beauty pageants.
+Along with Miss World, Miss Universe, and Miss Earth, the pageant is one of the Big Four beauty pageants.
 The Miss International Organization and the brand are currently owned (since 1968), along with Miss International Japan, by the International Cultural Association and Miss Paris Group.
 The pageant crown used by the organization is supplied and patented by the Mikimoto pearl company.

 In 2020 and again in 2021, the pageant was canceled due to the COVID-19 pandemic.

-The current Miss International is Jasmin Selberg of Germany, who was crowned at the Miss International 2022 pageant on 13 December 2022 in Tokyo, Kantō, Japan.
+The current Miss International is Huỳnh Thị Thanh Thủy of Vietnam, who was crowned on 12 November 2024 in Tokyo, Japan.

 History

 The pageant was created in Long Beach, California, United States in 1960, after the departure of the Miss Universe pageant to Miami Beach.
 Hosted in Long Beach until 1967, the pageant moved to Japan from 1968 to 1970, being hosted each year in the same city as the Expo '70.
 For 1971, it was held in Long Beach again, but since that time it had been held annually in Japan until 2003.
 Since 2004, it is held in China or Japan.
 The first winner of the pageant in 1960 was Stella Araneta of Colombia.

 Since then, Japan became the host country and the pageant has mostly been held in Japan, around autumn season either in October or November.
 The pageant is also called "Miss International Beauty".
 The pageant advocacy is to achieve a world where women can live with positivity, inner strength and individuality.
 The slogan of Miss International is to "correct understanding of Japan in the international community" and "the realization of world peace through mutual understanding".
+It has also recently adapted the slogan "Cheer All Women".

-The winner of Miss International 2012, Ikumi Yoshimatsu of Japan, was stripped of her title and was not able to crown her successor due to conflict with a talent agency that threatened her safety and the pageant night itself; instead Miss International 2008, Alejandra Andreu, crowned Bea Santiago of the Philippines.
-She was the first titleholder of the pageant from Japan to be dethroned shortly before the end of her reign.
+The winner of Miss International 2012, Ikumi Yoshimatsu of Japan, was not able to crown her successor due to conflict with a talent agency that threatened her safety and the pageant night itself; instead Miss International 2008, Alejandra Andreu, crowned Bea Santiago of the Philippines as Miss International 2013.
 The organization was criticized for allegedly asking Yoshimatsu to skip the succession ceremony and "play sick and shut up" in order to avoid a scandal with a Japanese production company whose president was allegedly harassing her.
+In 2017, Kevin Lilliana Junaedy of Indonesia became the first Muslim woman to win Miss International.
+2020 and 2021 edition was the second and third times the pageant has been cancelled since 1966 edition, because of the COVID-19 pandemic and Japanese government banned International events, following the 2020 Summer Olympics postponement.